akanainc/aria-cm-integration/README.md

 [Akana.com](http://akana.com)

 ## Aria Community Manager Integration
-This integration demostrates the integration of Aria Systems billing solution with Akana Community Manager to give you powerfull subscription billing capabilities for your APIs.
+This integration demonstrates the integration of Aria Systems billing solution with Akana Community Manager to give you powerful subscription billing capabilities for your APIs.
 ## Aria Systems
 ### About the Aria Systems